 In March 2020, Gartner found that only 12 percent of companies were highly prepared for the pandemic, while more than half considered themselves to be only somewhat prepared.
-Additionally, research released in April indicated that very few continuity in the workplace plans included preparations for the sudden shift to large-scale remote working that has been seen in 2020 worldwide.
+Additionally, research released in April indicated that most plans for continuity in the workplace didn't include preparations for the sudden shift to large-scale remote working that has been seen in 2020 worldwide.

-It is now clear that business continuity in the workplace plans must prepare and enable organisations to continue operating no matter where their employees are located.
-Resilience must be built into the infrastructure of the company and extend to cover all possible workplaces - the office, factory, home or other location.
+It is now clear that business continuity plans must prepare and enable organisations to continue operating no matter where their employees are located.
+Resilience must be built into the infrastructure of the company and extend to cover all possible workplaces - the office, factory, home or another location.
 And organisations that embrace hybrid workforces now, investing in a long-term hybrid workplace strategy, are uniquely placed to improve their business continuity and resilience.

-How hybrid workplaces increase business continuity and resilience
+How hybrid workplaces enable continuity in the workplace

 Hybrid workplaces increase business continuity and resilience in three key ways: enabling decentralised work, equipping employees with the tools to respond well to change, and creating a business model that is rapidly scalable.

 1. Work anywhere, anytime

 One of the most obvious ways that hybrid workplaces support business continuity is by enabling employees to work anywhere they choose, at any time of the day.
 If your employees already have the equipment and infrastructure they need to work from home on short notice, as they would in a hybrid work environment, disruptions to your business operations will be minimised.

 2. Agile, flexible culture